Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What marks are registrable (including any non-traditional marks)?

-The EUIPO recognises many types of mark (word and figurative marks as well as non-traditional marks such as three-dimensional marks, sound marks, colour(s) per se, holograms, animation marks and position marks), under two main conditions set out in the EU Trademark Regulation:
+The EUIPO recognises many types of mark (word and figurative marks as well as non-traditional marks such as shape marks, pattern marks, sound marks, colour(s) per se, colour combinations, holograms, motion marks, multimedia marks, position marks and other marks, such as the layout of a retail store) under two main conditions set out in the EU Trademark Regulation:

-- The sign must be capable distinguishing the goods or services of one undertaking from those of others.
+- the sign must be capable of distinguishing the goods or services of one undertaking from those of others.

 Can a mark acquire distinctiveness through use?